Learn how to use Guided Reading with your students in grades 3–8.

 Guiding Reading is an instructional method in which teachers work with small groups of students who are reading at similar levels.
 In this course, we'll explore how to use Guided Reading with students in the intermediate and middle grades.

-- At Your School: For a group, by request
+- With Your Colleagues: For a group, by request virtually or on-demand

 Discover how to observe and assess intermediate and middle school students' reading behaviors.
 Learn how to analyze and select appropriate texts.
 Build an understanding of how to form flexible groups, and how to plan Guided Reading lessons that address the needs of each reader within the group.

 We'll also discuss the complex nature of the reading process.
 Learn how each element of a Guided Reading lesson presents opportunities for teaching and learning that supports the varying needs of all students, including students whose first language is not English.

 You can take this course for noncredit and earn 35 professional development hours, or you could take it for 3 graduate credits.

 - Build knowledge of the reading process and the strategic actions that enable students to become effective readers.

 - Observe, assess, and analyze reading behaviors in order to plan for instruction taking into consideration the diverse needs of all students including English language learners.

 - Use the 10 characteristics of texts to analyze books along a gradient of difficulty to consider the supports and challenges that texts offer to readers.

 - Choose and introduce appropriate books for Guided Reading instruction based on assessment data.

 - Explain how each part of a Guided Reading lesson presents opportunities for teaching and learning with attention to the needs of English language learners.